CatalystCode/project-fortis-mono/project-fortis-pipeline/docs/development-setup.md

 Note that any changes to the React code in project-fortis-interfaces folder will be automatically detected and re-loaded so the re-build step above won't be necessary for changes to the frontend.

+If you're facing any issues, refer to the [Development FAQ](./development-faq.md).